 Webflow Free Plan

-With Webflow, you get to play around with all the features before launching your website.
-Once it’s ready, just add a Site plan and go live!
+With Webflow, you can play around with all the features before launching your website.
+Once it’s ready, add a Site plan and go live!
 You can unlock additional functions by upgrading to one of the Account plans too.

 - Drag-and-drop website builder